Skip to content

 • Stop services (leave images): docker compose down

-• Build fresh and start services: docker compose build --no-cache database_postgres worker_plan frontend_single_user frontend_multi_user && docker compose up
+• Build fresh and start services: docker compose build --no-cache database_postgres worker_plan frontend_multi_user && docker compose up

 While developing